MartinMalyMM/import_serial/README.rst

 import_serial
 =============

-Import data from serial macromolecular crystallography to CCP4.
+Calculate statistics of serial MX data from xia2.ssx or CrystFEL and import them to CCP4.
-The program calculates data statistics and convert data to the MTZ format.

 Requirements: ccp4-python from CCP4 8.0 or later (it includes CCTBX)